Nobody Knows You When You're Down and Out: Eric Clapton versions

-When he was an art student in the early 1960s, Eric Clapton was attracted to London's folk-music scene and the fingerpicking acoustic guitar-style of Big Bill Broonzy.
+When he was an art student in the early 1960s, Eric Clapton was attracted to London's folk music scene and the fingerpicking acoustic guitar-style of Big Bill Broonzy.
 Along with "Key to the Highway", "Nobody Knows You When You're Down and Out" was one of the first songs that Clapton learned to play in this style.
 In 1970, he recorded a group version with his band, Derek and the Dominos, for their debut album Layla and Other Assorted Love Songs.
 The recording took place at the Criteria Studios in Miami, Florida, with Jim Gordon (drums), Carl Radle (bass), Bobby Whitlock (organ), and Duane Allman (slide guitar).
 As Whitlock recalled, Sam Samudio, who was also recording at Criteria, suggested that they record the song.

-Allman had recorded "Nobody Knows You When You're Down and Out" earlier with his brother Gregg and used similar guitar lines for the Derek and the Dominos recording.
+Allman had recorded "Nobody Knows You When You're Down and Out" earlier with his brother Gregg Allman and used similar guitar lines for the Derek and the Dominos recording.
 Whitlock also noted that Clapton played through a Fender Champ guitar amplifier (a five-watt practice amp), while Allman used a Fender Twin.

 Shortly after the studio recording, the song became part of the Dominos live set.
 Although it did not appear on their 1973 In Concert album, a recording from the Fillmore East on October 24, 1970 was later included on the expanded Live at the Fillmore album released in 1994.
 For this version, Clapton played all the guitar parts and Whitlock performed on piano.
 In 1992, Clapton recorded another rendition for the MTV Unplugged series.
 In keeping with the show's theme, the song was performed in an acoustic style.
 Clapton recounted: "I also enjoyed going back and playing the old stuff like 'Nobody Knows You When You're Down and Out', which was how it all started back in Kingston [University] so long ago."